Los Angeles Glaucoma Group

 Approximately three million people in the United States have glaucoma, though only half are aware of the condition.
 Glaucoma is a progressive disease, and if left untreated it can lead to blindness, making early intervention critical.
-Daniel Krivoy, MD, is a glaucoma specialist who offers the latest effective treatments to his patients in Los Angeles, California, in order to halt the progression of the disease.
+Daniel Krivoy, MD, and the team at Los Angeles Glaucoma Group, is a group of glaucoma specialists who offer the latest effective treatments to their patients in Los Angeles, California, in order to halt the progression of the disease.
 To gain the upper hand on your glaucoma, call 310-838-0202.

 Glaucoma isn’t a single disease, but a group of conditions that compromise your optic nerve.
 There are several types of glaucoma, including: